Sunday, August 17, 2025

 Forty-nine Russian miners trapped as water enters mine.

-Tom and I went to a new-tech telecom provider at an industrial park in Cranbury, New Jersey.
+Tom and I went to a new-tech telecom provider in an industrial park in Cranbury, New Jersey.
 The main artery to the parking lots with its thin, grassy median.
 Uniform shrubbery surrounding low-lying buildings with names like Building 7 and Building 9.
 We sat in a series of conference rooms.
 Met some people.
 Gave a training.
 It began to rain and by the time Tom dropped me off at the PATH station in Hoboken it was pouring down hard.

 Josh had scored us a deal doing automated customer support for a major cable company.
 I spent days copy-pasting FAQs from their website into our output code, testing, tweaking.
 The endeavor had a cold, prosaic quality that I liked.
 Its essential dreariness made it seem practical, vital even.
 Everyone needs to reset their password sometimes.